R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

 *trusted computing base*, or TCB.
 In Conclave the TCB includes the CPU itself, the patchable microcode of the CPU, and all software running inside the enclave - both your code and the Conclave runtime.

 A major goal in secure systems design is to minimise the size of the TCB.
-This is for two reasons.
+This is for two reasons which will be discussed in the following section on security.

 ### Security

-The software industry has decades of experience with building secure and tamperproof systems.
+The software industry has decades of experience with building secure and tamper-proof systems.
 A simple heuristic is that the more code there is inside the TCB that handles attacker-controlled data, the easier it will be for an adversary to find a mistake and break in.

-It's always been good design to minimise the amount of code that handles potentially malicious data and enclaves give you an even greater incentive to do so.
+It's always been good design to minimise the amount of code that handles potentially malicious data, and enclaves give you an even greater incentive to do so.
 That's because enclaves don't magically make the software inside them un-hackable.
-They protect the code and its memory from outside interference by the owner of the computer (and any hackers that gained access to the operating system) but if the code running inside the enclave has a bug that can be used to get in, those protections are of no use.
-Thus it's important for an enclave to be written securely.
+They protect the code and its memory from outside interference by the owner of the computer (and any hackers that gained access to the operating system).
+However, if the code running inside the enclave has a bug that can be used to get in, those protections are of no use.
+Thus, it's important for an enclave to be written securely.

 Conclave helps with this dramatically because it lets you write enclave logic in memory-safe, type-safe languages like Java or Kotlin.
 These languages eliminate by construction huge swathes of bugs.
-All buffer bounds are checked, no memory is freed before use and all casts are valid.
+All buffer bounds get checked, no memory gets freed before use and all casts are valid.
 This makes it much easier to process data from outside the enclave because you don't have to worry that you might accidentally let an attacker in.

 Sometimes people find this confusing: a JVM is quite large, so if the TCB needs to be small isn't that a problem?
+The answer is no for two reasons:

-It's not for two reasons.
-One reason is because this heuristic only applies for code that an attacker can actually reach and influence via external input, but the input data to the JVM (bytecode) is itself a fixed part of the enclave.
+1. This heuristic only applies for code that an attacker can reach and influence via external input, but the input data to the JVM (bytecode) is itself a fixed part of the enclave.
+Attackers can't modify it without changing the measurement reported in the remote attestation and thus alerting the client - the client's enclave constraint will be violated, and an exception will be thrown.
-Attackers can't modify it without changing the measurement reported in the remote attestation and thus being detected by the client - the client's enclave constraint will be violated and an exception  will be thrown.
-The second reason is that Conclave uses the GraalVM Native Image JVM, in which all bytecode is compiled to native code ahead of time.
+2. Conclave uses the GraalVM Native Image JVM, in which all bytecode is compiled to native code ahead of time.
 The actual JVM in use is therefore quite tiny; it consists mostly of the garbage collector.

 !!! warning